maartene/DCJam2025/docs/TECHDEBT.md

 - enemies are bound to floor
 - principal obsession in `partyMemberIndex`
 - array with partymembers should be wrapped in its own data type
+- there is duplication in `World` where multiple functions do the same check: see if player already won.
+Abstraction needed to conform to DRY